-Mr. Fox has been on over 50 tours with boys choirs to almost all 50 states including Alaska and Hawai'i, as well as to Brasil, Argentina, Taiwan, China, Japan, Australia, New Zealand, France, England, Wales, Ireland, Italy, the Czech Republic, Germany, Austria, Switzerland, Canada, Spain, and South Africa.
+Mr. Fox has been on over 50 tours with boys choirs to almost all 50 states including Alaska and Hawai'i, as well as to Brasil, Argentina, Taiwan, China, Japan, Australia, New Zealand, France, England, Wales, Ireland, Italy, the Czech Republic, Germany, Austria, Luxembourg, Switzerland, Canada, Spain, and South Africa.

 Mr. Fox was appointed Chorus Director for the 2014 Ojai Music Festival in Southern California, and also prepared the chorus for Beethoven's Ninth Symphony with Gustavo Dudamel and the Simón Bolívar Symphony Orchestra in September 2015.